 - Don’t quit.
 Keep praying, and remind them about the compassion, mercy, and forgiveness that Christ displayed on the Cross (Colossians 2:13–14).

-Matt McCarthy serves as the associate and student ministries pastor of Twin City Baptist Church in Winston-Salem, North Carolina.
-He is also the founder and executive director of the Focus Conference (www.thefocusconference.org).
+Matt McCarthy serves as the lead pastor of Vertical Church in Greensboro, North Carolina.
+He is also the founder and executive director of the Focus Conference.

 This generation wants more than the same old programs and insufficient answers.
 They enjoy deep conversation and wrestling with ideas.
 They also want meaningful relationships, and they want to find a spiritual force that will change lives and the world for the better.
 So as Christians, we need to understand this generation and invest in them, if we want to reach them.
 We need to devote our time, our resources, and our thoughts to engaging with them, making time for them, and giving a reasoned defense (or “apologetic”) of our beliefs with deep understanding and patience.